 One of the most popular services for both entry-level writers and frugal website owners, Textbroker connects thousands of people.
 Those who need are paired with those who can provide it.
 It’s a win-win.

 It doesn’t matter if you’re looking for a way to make money online or a replacement for your 9-5; your time is important when you begin writing.
 Understanding how much Textbroker pays — and how much you can expect to make — is worth checking into.

 Promising to deliver the “right ” for “enthusiastic users,” Textbroker bills itself as a quick-turnaround creation service.
 Any type of web you need can be purchased here: page copy, general blogs, product reviews, even e-books.

 The whole point is to provide a one-stop shop for all of your web needs, both for writers and site owners.

 Textbroker wasn’t the first platform to connect a and a , but it might be the largest.
 Started in 2008, Textbroker claims to have served 80,000 clients with more than 10 million orders to date.
 That’s a massive amount of content for a single service to deliver.

 Besides the universality of the site, what most people love about Textbroker is its simplicity.
 In order to write, all you have to do is claim a — no application or long cover letters necessary.

-You will have to submit a writing sample, but that's just to make sure you know how to string a few words together.
+You will have to submit a writing sample before you can start making money writing on the platform, but that's just to make sure you know how to string a few words together.

-Other than that, Textbroker is pretty simple: Claim a , write the , and get paid for the .
+Other than that, Textbroker is pretty simple: Claim a , write content, and get paid for the .
 Rinse, lather, and repeat.